Hand & Wrist

 About Carpal Tunnel Syndrome Surgery

 Carpal Tunnel is one of the most common hand problems we see and the most successfully treated.
-To treat Carpal Tunnel Syndrome, we use a technique called modified open-release surgery.
-This procedure uses wrist arthroscopy to diagnose and treat problems inside the joint.
-It requires a few small incisions and allows us to accurately diagnose problems.
-And because it’s minimally invasive, you’ll experience a faster recovery time with less scarring and pain.
+To treat Carpal Tunnel Syndrome, we use a technique called mini-open release surgery.
+Because it’s minimally invasive, you’ll experience a faster recovery time with less scarring and pain.

 We also offer specialized surgical and non-surgical techniques for other injuries: